demml/opsml/docs/docs/cards/modelcard.md

 : uid of DataCard that contains training data.
 This is not required to instantiate a ModelCard, but it is required to register a ModelCard

 `to_onnx`
 : Whether to convert model to onnx or not.
-Default is True
+Default is False

 `metadata`: `ModelCardMetadata`
 : Optional ModelCardMetadata used to store metadata about the model.
 See [ModelCardMetadata](./metadata.md) for more information.
 If not provided, a default object is created.
 When registering a card, the metadata is updated with the latest information.